yubrew/bitsec-subnet/README.md

-# Solidity LLM Subnet
+# bitsec Security Subnet

-This subnet generates Solidity code for agents to interact and deploy, ultimately enabling an autonomous economic agent space.
+This subnet incentivizes miners to find and fix vulnerabilities in codebases.
+Initially, the subnet will be focused on vulnerabilities in Solidity smart contracts.
+The scope of vulnerabilities will eventually expand to find bugs in subnet code, and other web2 codebases.

 ## Setup